Last week, a Twitter friend asked me if I could offer any advice on how to find a good recruiter.

 The best way to find a good recruiter is to target the companies you want to work for and reach out to establish relationships with their internal recruiters.

-You can find most internal recruiters by using this tool.
+You can find most internal (and external) recruiters by using this tool.

 I understand you’re the Accounting Talent Acquisition Specialist at Red Bull.

-I’m a degreed accountant who played a key role in reducing my company’s month-end close from 12 to four working days.
+I’m a degreed accountant who played a crucial role in reducing my company’s month-end close from 12 to four working days.
 Yes, we used a little Red Bull to help us get there!

-I love your company’s products and want to be on your radar the next time you’re conducting a search for someone like me.
+I love your company’s products and want to be on your radar the next time you’re searching for someone like me.